Bashta/BankingAppPOC/readme/04-adding-features.md

 # Adding New Features

-This guide provides a step-by-step workflow for implementing new features in the MVVM-C architecture.
+This guide provides a step-by-step workflow for implementing new features in the MVVM-C-R architecture.
 Follow these steps to ensure consistency with existing patterns.

 ## Overview